lucifer911/Promo_on_poolinfo/README.md

     "telegram": "https://t.me/examplepool",
     "discord": "https://discord.gg/examplepool"
   },
   "description": "This is a short description of Example Pool.
-It has numerous features and benefits that make it stand out in the cryptocurrency space."
+It has numerous features and benefits that make it stand out in the Cardano space."
 }
 ```